 2. “What taste?”

-AT:- When berries are brought from the forest, they are usually sorted out, cleaned of leaves, immature berries, miscellaneous forest debris, which could get into the basket.
+IN:- When berries are brought from the forest, they are usually sorted out, cleaned of leaves, unripe berries, miscellaneous forest waste, which could end up in the basket.

 Blackberry, rowan, cranberry, leaf;

-AT:- There are blueberries, strawberries, blackberries and lingonberries.
+IN:- There are blueberries, wild strawberries, blackberries and lingonberries.

-I'll toss you a ball and start a sentence.
-You will catch the ball and complete the sentence.
+I'll throw you a ball and start a sentence.
+You will catch the ball and finish the sentence.

 D:- Cranberry compote.